-The behavior of the new geology within the Highvale Mine lands will be variable and subject to settling and gradual saturation by groundwater.
+The behaviour of the new geology within the Highvale Mine lands will be variable and subject to settling and gradual saturation by groundwater

-4.3.5 Ground Water
+4.3.5 Groundwater

 The groundwater resources in the Plan area may not be equivalent to the pre-mining situation.
-Findings from Worley Parsons in March 2016 conclude that there will be three separate possible sources of groundwater in the post-mining period:
+Findings from TransAlta's hydrogeological consultant in March 2016 conclude that there will be three separate possible sources of groundwater in the post-mining period:

-- 1. From within the mine spoil within the mining footprint Groundwater in this area is unlikely to provide a reliable post-mining supply due a generally low hydraulic conductivity and water quality that is not suitable for domestic or livestock use; - 2.
+- 1. From within the mined out footprint (mine spoil) Groundwater in this zone is unlikely to provide a reliable post-mining supply due a generally low hydraulic conductivity and water quality which may not be suitable for domestic or livestock use1; - 2.
 From soil stratigraphic intervals deeper than the coal zone either within or outside of the mining footprint Soil stratigraphic intervals beneath the Ardley Coal zone will remain intact following the completion of mining.
 Of these, the two remaining shallowest aquifer intervals are: the Lower Scollard Aquifer; and the Upper Horseshoe Canyon Aquifer.
 The permeability of the Lower Scollard Aquifer is generally low, with limited water supply potential.
 Sandstones within the Upper Horseshoe Canyon Aquifer represent the best potential post-mining groundwater source in bedrock below coal.
-To obtain this supply will likely require a more sophisticated exploration strategy than groundwater extraction from the shallower aquifers; and - 3.
+To obtain this supply will likely require a deeper well strategy than groundwater extraction from the shallower aquifers; and - 3.
 From intact surficial and bedrock aquifers outside of the mining footprint The water supply potential of the intact aquifers outside of the mining footprint, both above and below coal will not be, with a few exceptions, materially changed by mining.
-Groundwater levels that may be drawn down in aquifers outside of the mining footprint will recover upon reclamation.
+Groundwater levels that may be drawn down in aquifers outside of the mining footprint will recover once mining operations cease.2